devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 4785 rows × 5 columns
 ```
 As you can see, there are lots of garbage characters and emojis.
-In some cases, html tag exists.
+In some cases, HTML tags exist.
 If not cleaned carefully, they can cause noise to the dataset as some tag exists frequently and are comparable to other words.

 ## Cleaning & Preprocessing